The Gray Man (2022 film): Plot

 In 2003, senior CIA official Donald Fitzroy visits a prisoner named Courtland Gentry in Florida.
 Eight years earlier, Courtland was a minor convicted of killing his abusive father to protect his brother.
 Fitzroy offers him his freedom in exchange for working as an assassin in the CIA's Sierra program, an elite black ops unit, which will allow him to exist in the gray.

-In 2021, Courtland, now known as Sierra Six, is working with fellow CIA agent Dani Miranda to assassinate a target named Dining Car suspected of selling off national security secrets in Bangkok during the national Songkran festival.
+In 2021, Courtland, now known as "Sierra Six", is working with fellow CIA agent Dani Miranda to assassinate a target named Dining Car suspected of selling off national security secrets in Bangkok during the national Songkran festival.
 Unable to do so stealthily without harming civilians, he attacks Dining Car directly, mortally wounding him.
 Before dying, he reveals he was also in the Sierra program as Sierra Four.
 He hands Six an encrypted drive detailing the corruption of CIA official Denny Carmichael, the lead agent on the assassination mission.

 Carmichael is elusive about the true purpose of the mission and the contents of the drive when confronted by Six, and Six refuses evacuation from Bangkok with Carmichael's men.
 Sending the drive to former Sierra Program handler Margaret Cahill in Prague, he calls a now-retired Fitzroy to request extraction.

 Carmichael hires mercenary Lloyd Hansen, a former CIA agent kicked out for his sociopathic tendencies, to track down Six and retrieve the drive.
-Hansen does so by kidnapping Fitzroy's niece Claire, forcing Fitzroy to authorize Six's murder by the extraction team.
+Lloyd does so by kidnapping Fitzroy's niece Claire, forcing Fitzroy to authorize Six's murder by the extraction team.
 However, Six kills them and escapes.

-Frustrated, Carmichael sends his subordinate Suzanne Brewer to oversee Hansen and keep him in line.
-Hansen keeps Claire hostage in a mansion in Croatia, at his base of operations.
+Frustrated, Carmichael sends his subordinate Suzanne Brewer to oversee Lloyd and keep him in line.
+Lloyd keeps Claire hostage in a mansion in Croatia, at his base of operations.
 He also puts a massive bounty on Six's head to get mercenaries and assassins to hunt him down.

 Six heads to Vienna to find the serial number of Claire's pacemaker from Laszlo Sosa, but he betrays him for the bounty.
-Six escapes from Sosa's entrapment just as Hansen arrives with his team (and Hansen kills Sosa), while Six kills all of Hansen's teammates and is rescued by Miranda from Hansen.
+Six escapes from Sosa's entrapment just as Lloyd arrives with his team and kills Sosa, while Six kills all of Lloyd's teammates and is rescued by Miranda from Lloyd.
 Her reputation is shot thanks to the Bangkok mission and she initially plans to bring him in to salvage her CIA career.